Will Nancy Pelosi’s Visit to Taiwan Trigger a Crisis?

 But there’s no formula for determining what “unofficial” means.
 The canonical statements of the United States’ One-China policy—the Shanghai Communiqué, the Normalization Communiqué, the Taiwan Relations Act, and the Six Assurances—are written at a high level of abstraction.
 There is no communiqué in which the United States said that the Speaker of the House would never visit Taiwan; those kinds of details are left to diplomatic protocols (such as the “contact guidelines”) that the United States has defined on its own.
 It is an act of interpretation—an art rather than a science—and the question now is whether a visit by Nancy Pelosi to Taiwan would be outside the bounds of a reasonable interpretation of “unofficial” relations.

-Read the full blog post at Political Violence At A Glance.
+Read more analysis at Political Violence At A Glance.